Smuger12/dotfiles/README.md

 ![Screenshot2](screenshot2.png "Another screenshot")

 Feel free to take what you want :D
-BTW I'm to lazy to update screenshots :P
+(I'm to lazy to update screenshots :P)